Skip to main content

 Active Tax TreatySince 2001

-• Pension provisions allowing favorable treatment of UK workplace pensions
+• Pension provisions under Article 17 allowing favorable treatment of UK State Pension, workplace pensions, and SIPPs, with source-country taxation limited to the country of residence

-• Savings clause preserving US right to tax its citizens with limited exceptions
+• Savings clause (Article 1(4)) preserving the US right to tax its citizens and residents as if the treaty had not come into effect, with exceptions listed in Article 1(5)

 FBAR & FATCA Requirements